yanghou/cs122-project/readme.txt

 SECTION 2: HOW TO USE THIS APPLICATION

-The frontend is a light website using Django framework.
+The frontend is a lightweight website using Django framework.
 The user could get access to the fontend as follows:

 1) The user may cd to the directory named vote under the cs122-project repo, and run the command: python manage.py runserver.